ironboy/vite-and-react-and-orchard-core/BUGFIXES.md

 }
 ```

-**Breaking Change:** This fix is a breaking change IF developers had already implemented workarounds by renaming their UserPickerFields to avoid "Id" suffixes.
-However, this is the correct behavior that matches the documentation and user expectations.

 **Additional Fix - Auth Endpoints:** Also added missing `id` field to POST `/api/auth/register` response in Team 4's code to match documentation.
 All auth endpoints (register, login, get current user) now consistently return the user ID.

 **Technical Note:** This fix is safe because: